-Don't plan your next vacation without these 5 Seattle travel tips for families.
+Don’t plan your next vacation without these 5 Seattle travel tips for families.
 Get the scoop on what to pack, where to stay, how to get around, where to eat and more.
-You'll also find out what things you can and can't do in Seattle with kids.
+You’ll also find out the Best Things to Do in Seattle with Kids and what things you can’t do in Seattle with kids.

 Seattle Travel Tips